Despite being touted as the ‘new thing’, the term ‘Business Intelligence’ has been used for over a hundred years.

 In the mid-1800s, Sir Henry Furnese was known for his success in business, and people wanted to know why.
-He used military intelligence (contacts on the frontlines reporting on when and where battles may occur) to make business decisions, and the term ‘Business Intelligence
+He used his contacts on the frontlines of battle to understand where and when conflicts would occur and used this intel to make business decisions.
+He used military intelligence to make business decisions, and the term ‘Business Intelligence’ was coined.

 In the broadest sense, Business Intelligence is about connecting and making sense of the relationships between different data sets, and exposing that information in a way that enables agile decision making.

 When we use the term, we are referring to the solution that enables you to analyse all available pieces of data to make business decisions, in real time.

 The modern world of business is defined by efficiency, decisiveness and transparency.
 The definition of a growing business is changing – it’s not just about finding more customers, but about that extra 1%.
 The little productivity tweaks, cost savings and time reductions that add up to big gains.

 Business Intelligence is the way you find the 1%.